 \subsection{Manufacturers}

 In this section, we focus on the production capacity constraint applicable to manufacturers in the vaccine supply chain.
 Several articles have addressed inventory management \citep{georgiadis2021optimal, hovav2015network, jahani2022covid, shah2022investigation} and supply chain management \citep{chowdhury2022modeling, gilani2022data, goodarzian2022sustainable, manupati2021multi, sazvar2021capacity, tavana2021mathematical} aspects related to manufacturers' requirements.
-In the vaccine supply chain, capacity constraints can exist between the manufacturer and the distribution center, as well as between the distribution center and the vaccination center.
+In the vaccine supply chain, capacity constraints can exist between the manufacturer and the distribution center (DC), as well as between the distribution center (DC) and the vaccination center (VC).
 These capacity constraints can pertain to various resources, such as the number of vaccines, the number of vaccine lots, fleet size, workforce, time, budget, and other restricted resources necessary for production.
 Additionally, the capacity constraints can be specific to commodities, time, or facilities.
 Moreover, lead time considerations may arise due to the time required for production.
-In its simplest form the capacity constraint can be expressed as in \eqref{eq:capacity_man0}.
+In its simplest form, the capacity constraint can be expressed as in \eqref{eq:capacity_man0}.

 The capacity constraint can take various forms depending on the specific problem context.
 To achieve a more aggregated representation of the constraints in terms of vaccine type, time, and facility, the decision variables, parameters, summations, and set indexes in \eqref{eq:capacity_man0} can be redefined.
-This allows for a more generalized formulation of the capacity constraint, accommodating different variations based on the problem's requirements.
+This allows for a more generalized formulation of the capacity constraint, accommodating different variations based on the problem.

 In practice, it is common for multiple distribution centers (DCs) to request vaccines from the same manufacturer.
-However, due to the manufacturer's capacity limitations, it can only fulfill the requests of a DCs once its current order is processed.
-To address this consideration in the optimization model two time indices ($t'$ representing the ordering time and $t$ representing the receiving time ($t' \leq t$)) are used (e.g., see \citet{tavana2021mathematical}).
+However, due to the manufacturer's capacity limitations, it can only fulfill the requests of a distribution center (DC) once its current order is processed.
+To address this consideration in the optimization model, two time indices ($t'$ representing the ordering time and $t$ representing the receiving time $t' \leq t$) are used (e.g., see \citet{tavana2021mathematical}).